maquenneville/quennescriptions/README.md

 ## Usage
 To use the script, first change the API key in VideoSubtitlesHelpers.py to your OpenAI API key.
-Then, run the main.py file from the command line with the following arguments (replace <video_file> with the path to your video file):
+Then, run the main.py file from the command line with the following arguments:

-`python quennescriptions.py <video_file>`
+`python quennescriptions.py <video_file> [--portrait] [--font-size FONT SIZE]`

+(replace <video_file> with the path to your video file.
+If the video is in portrait orientation, try adding the portait flag (defaults to landscape).
+Add a font size to tweak the default, dynamically-generated font size).

 The script will then: